muxinc/mux-stats-sdk-media3/README.md

 ## Known Issues

-This SDK is still in beta, and some gaps in functionality are known:
+This SDK is still in beta as we continue development on it, and some gaps in functionality are known:

 * When used from a `Service` or `ViewModel`, screen and player dimensions cannot be detected
 * When used with Compose, screen and player dimensions cannot be detected even in UI components